univention/univention-corporate-server/test/scenarios/kvm-templates/README.md

 Here some hints how to prepare such a windows template

-* start/install the windows system on our KVM environment
+* start/install the windows system on our KVM environment (add virtio iso before installation and use virtio hd and network interface, during the setup you can install the virtio hd driver)
-* deactivate the firewall (TODO, add the correct exceptions instead of deactivating)
+* deactivate the firewall (TODO, add the correct exceptions instead of deactivating) for all network profiles
 * add VirtIO drivers
 * set DCHP for the network
-* Administrator password -> univention (clients), Univention.99 (server)
+* activate Administrator account and set password -> univention (clients), Univention.99 (server)
 * set network profie to "Private"
   * powershell
   * Get-NetConnectionProfile